Examples of a Hook in Songwriting

 Think of Ariana Grande holding out her, "thank you, next" after the chorus and during the outro.

-The most popular hooks will be stuck in your head for days on end.
+The most popular song hook ideas will be stuck in your head for days on end.

 It can be any of the following: